marsade/100_Days_Of_Code/day_19-turtle_race/README.md

-# Day 19 - More Turtle Graphics, Evemt Listeners, State and Multiple Instances
+# Day 19 - More Turtle Graphics, Event Listeners, State and Multiple Instances

 ## Overview
 ### Functions as an input